 For food entrepreneurs, co-packing’s greatest advantage the reduction in startup costs.
 Grants and funding for food manufacturing are available, but the cost of equipment and facilities is significant.
 Plus, by using a co-packer, you can more accurately predict your manufacturing overhead costs.
 Later, if you decide to bring some or all manufacturing in-house, you can use this information in your calculations.

 Co-packing services can also help you to reduce lead times and get products to market faster.
 This is especially important for food entrepreneurs who want to scale-up, but are limited by the production, packaging, and labeling they can do in a home, restaurant, or community kitchen.
 If you’re preparing for business growth, finding the right co-packer could be a smart business move.

 Co-packing is a both a core efficiency and a form of value-added manufacturing for many businesses.
 That’s why even larger, well-established companies are outsourcing functions such as food processing and packaging to co-packing services.
 Instead of spending time and money on ordering ingredients and packaging materials, these companies can focus on research and development instead.

 Co-packing’s future is bright, but is this type of contract manufacturing right for you?
-For that matter, does it make a difference if you’re restauranteur, food inventor, or food distributor?
-If you’re ready to talk to a co-packer or would just like more information, Glenn Co-Pack can help.
+For that matter, does it make a difference if you’re restaurateur, food inventor, or food distributor?
+If you’re ready to talk to a co-packer or would just like more information, Glen Copack can help.
 Our capabilities include acidified and low-acidified foods, hot fill and cold fill bottling, and drill fill products.
 To learn more, please contact us.